pgeu/pgeu-system/docs/confreg/schedule.md

 Session slot
 :    A session slot represents a start and an end time on the schedule.
-Most sessions are scheduled in a schedule slot, and it's what the drag-and-drop interface supports doing.
+Most sessions are scheduled in a schedule slot, and it's what the interface supports doing.
 However, it is perfectly valid and possible to manually schedule a session that does not conform to a schedule slot.